mattlock12/slacktunes/README.md

 ```

 #### That's it!
-You should be good to go.
+Give it a `docker-compose restart` and you should be good to go!

 Happy slacktuning!